 How many employees can you take from one company?

 It depends on how often I would be able to meet them, but I would say around 50 employees.

 What if the employees have pain or injuries and can't do certain movments?

-I am extremely good at creating alternatives movements for exercises that people can’t do.
-I also create rehab exercises and implement them into their training programs in order to hit their weaknesses and strengthen their problem areas.
+I am extremely good at creating alternative movements for exercises that people can’t do.
+I also create rehab exercises and implement them into their training programs in order to target their weaknesses and strengthen their problem areas.
 I haven’t run into an injury yet that has completely prevented exercising.
 There is always something that you can do.

 What equipment do the employees need to do your programs?

 This depends on what type of training they need to do and what equipment they already have.
 Several of my companies give their employees a stipend to buy some training equipment that they can use at home.
 Other companies have a gym in the building that the employees have access to.
 Because of COVID, I am training all of my online clients at their home.
 Using their body weight, TRX band, a yoga ball, and/or ankle weights is more than enough to give them a challenging and affective workout!

 This can vary depending on the agreement with the company.
 I can either charge per hour or work on salary.

 When can you meet your online clients during the day?